marvinboris/sptt/README.md

 - Home page with information about Spread Tech Token and links to other pages.
 - Login page
 - Registration page
-- Admin panel interface (coming soon)
+- Admin panel interface
-- Customer panel interface (coming soon)
+- Customer panel interface

 ## Technologies Used